 All quotes in this introduction come from Romanno Bridge by Andrew Greig (2008)

-In my explorations of family past, identity and name, I have come to the conclusion, voiced by others far more able than I, that modern science has lost its need for wider humanities.
 My job as a medical doctor, so dear to me, reveals daily that there is more to care than algorithm, evidence base, or simplified categories of disorder.
 In the same breath I understand the need, never to be ousted, of pragmatism.
-So in your reading of what follows please accept my humble and sincere belief that medicine must embrace the humanities.
-Stephen Fry’s disappearance will illustrate this argument.
+So in your reading of what follows please accept my humble, loftless, but sincere belief that medicine must not drop its handshake with humanities.
+Stephen Fry’s disappearance will carry this argument.

 The car park.

-Never in a month of Sundays did I imagine that the car park of my old psychiatric hospital, Clerkseat in Aberdeen, would be the hook!
-Yet it was, appearing as it so unexpectedly did on my television screen on a Tuesday night in mid-September 2006.
-Stephen Fry, in the two part documentary The Secret Life of the Manic Depressive the rather good piece that he had put together with his Wimpole Street GP, allowed the camera to witness him in a moment of prostrate weakness.
-He was pallid beyond granite cold, and that giant frame bent double looked as if it was going to puke.
+Never in a month of Sundays did I imagine that the car park of my old psychiatric hospital, Clerkseat in Aberdeen, would feature in a BBC documentary!
+Yet it did so on a Tuesday night in mid-September 2006.
+Stephen Fry, in the two part documentary – The Secret Life of the Manic Depressive – that he had put together with his ex-Wimpole Street GP, allowed the camera to witness him in a moment of prostrate weakness.
+He was pallid beyond granite cold, and his giant frame bent-double looked as if it were going to puke.
 Fry unable to speak!
 A condition surely antithesis to the loquaciousness that we are so drawn to.

 So that is the moment – the unedited moment that so hooked me.
 It drew me closer to Stephen Fry and his choice not to make such pain disappear from archive.